 Starting from 21 Mar 2020, all returning Singaporean citizens, permanent residents, and long-term pass holders arriving in Singapore from overseas (regardless of destination) will be issued a 14-day Stay-Home-Notice (SHN).

-From 25 March 2020, 2359 hours, all UK/US returnees will have to serve their 14-day SHN in hotels dedicated by the government.
+From 10 April 2020, all Singapore Citizens, Permanent Residents and Long Term Pass holders will have to serve their 14-day SHN in hotels dedicated by the government.
 Transportation from the airport and meals will also be provided to minimise contact with others.
-Although discouraged, UK/US returnees already serving their SHNs at home can apply to switch to the dedicated hotels at +65 6812 5555.
-Click here for more information.

 If you fall sick, you can call the People’s Association (PA) at +65 6344 8222.
 Arrangements will then be made with the nearest Public Health Preparedness Clinic or GP clinic.